Tributes paid to 10 killed in petrol station explosion as victims’ names emerge

-The Irish premier has paid tribute to the victims of a petrol station explosion as the names of some of the 10 people killed began to emerge.
+The Taoiseach has paid tribute to the victims of a petrol station explosion as the names of some of the 10 people killed began to emerge.

 Talented teenage rugby player Leona Harper; Jessica Gallagher, who was understood to have been in her early 20s; shop worker Martina Martin; Catherine O’Donnell and her son James; and Hughie Kelly, have all been named locally as among those who died in Friday’s blast in Creeslough, Co Donegal.